What Is an Encumbrance? A Guide for CRE Investors

 Encumbrance Impact Timeline

 Exit plans shift, too.
 You may need to market the asset to cash buyers, value-add developers, or CRE investment groups willing to work around the constraint.
+Every month added to your hold period by an unresolved encumbrance is a direct cost to your return.

 Frequently Asked Questions